CW Analytical is Committed to Continuous Improvement and Technical Advancement

 Due to a high level of interest, membership has been available to Cannabis testing laboratories nation-wide.
 Any lab seeking membership should inquire through the ACCL's website.

 A nonprofit organization chartered by Congress, ACS is at the forefront of the evolving worldwide chemistry enterprise and the premier professional home for chemists, chemical engineers and related professions around the globe.
 The American Chemical Society is the world’s largest scientific society and one of the world’s leading sources of authoritative scientific information.
 The mission of the ACS is “to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people”.

 American Org of Analytical Chemists (AOAC)

 AOAC International is a globally recognized, 501(c)(3), independent, third party, not-for-profit association that develops globally accepted standards to promote trade and to facilitate public health and safety.
-AOAC develops analytical methods for a broad spectrum of safety interests including foods and beverages, fertilizers, soil and water, pharmaceuticals and more.
-Founded in 1884, the AOAC’s vast experience and volunteer leadership all contribute to the credibility, defensibility, and acceptability of standards and methods developed through their processes.
+AOAC develops analytical methods for a broad spectrum of safety interests including foods and beverages, fertilizers, soil, water, pharmaceuticals and more.
+Founded in 1884, the AOAC’s vast experience all contribute to the credibility, defensibility, and acceptability of standards and methods developed through their processes.
 To attain the vision of “worldwide confidence in analytical results,” AOAC relies on stakeholder panels to develop consensus-based method performance requirements and volunteer expert review panels to evaluate potential methods – all based on the community’s specific method needs.